coinerwh/smallsh/README.md

 # smallsh

-Linux shell with built-in commands.
+POSIX shell with built-in commands.
 All other commands run as child processes using fork() and exec().
 Includes signal handlers, variable expansion, input and output redirection, background argument handling, and process status

 ## Features